loolabs/waterpark/server/README.md

 ### Installing

-1. Clone the mono repo.
+1. Clone the `waterpark` repository.
-1. Navigate to the server directory with `cd server`.
-1. Run `docker-compose up` to start the express and postgres servers.
+1. In the root directory of `waterpark`, run `docker-compose up` to start the express and postgres servers.

 You should see messages in your terminal from the `server` and `postgres` containers, and finally be greeted with: